Iwi defends Māori sites amid Grey District protest

 Important sites and areas for Māori are granted greater recognition and protections under the proposed combined plan for the Buller, Grey and Westland district councils - referred to as the Te Tai o Poutini Plan (TTPP).

-Poutini Ngāi Tahu legal counsel Sarah Scott told the Te Tai o Poutini Plan commissioners this week that Grey District’s last minute legal plea to cull a chapter on the sites and areas of significance to Māori read “more as a complaint”.
+Poutini Ngāi Tahu legal counsel Sarah Scott told the Te Tai o Poutini Plan commissioners this week that Grey’s last minute legal plea to cull a chapter on the sites and areas of significance to Māori read “more as a complaint”.

 In March, the Grey District Council raised concerns that the significant areas chapter could affect property rights and cause future problems.
 Buller and Westland district councils have raised no objections with identifying the Maori sites of significance.